-- Refrain from talking on the cell phone, checking email, text message, or other similar behaviors; if you do so, you will be asked to leave class for the day. - Refrain from sleeping in class; if you do so, you will be asked to leave class for the day. - Refrain from surfing the web, reading, or other similar activities; if you do so, you will be asked to leave class for the day.
+Refrain from talking on the cell phone, checking email, text message, or other similar behaviors; if you do so, you will be asked to leave class for the day.

-Do observe general norms of common courtesy, including (but not limited to) listening to fellow students, respectfully discussing issues of disagreement, refraining from talking when others are talking, and coming to class when "impaired".
+- Refrain from sleeping in class; if you do so, you will be asked to leave class for the day. - Refrain from doing crossword, reading the newspaper, or other similar activities; if you do so, you will be asked to leave class for the day. - Do observe general norms of common courtesy, including (but not limited to) listening to fellow students, respectfully discussing issues of disagreement, refraining from talking when others are talking, and coming to class when "impaired".
 Failure to conduct yourself in a respectful manner will result in your being asked to leave class for the day.

 Notes: Lectures will frequently include material that is not in the textbook.
 You will be expected to know this material for the exams and assignments.
-Lectures will not be provided online.